Fishest/school/notes/sailboat.rst

   This is on the anchor roller on the bow and has its rode run through the hawsepipe and into the locker at the front of the V-birth.
 It has 160 ft of rode (15 ft chain) and is permanently connected to a steel ring that prevents it existing from the hawsepipe.
+The rode is marked at every 30 feet.

 * **Danforth Stern Bucket**